-Ecuador maintains treaties to avoid double taxation, in terms of Income Tax, with: Germany, Belarus, Belgium, Brazil, Canada, Chile, China, Korea, Spain, France, Italy, Mexico, Qatar, Romania, Russia, Singapore, Switzerland; and, Uruguay.
-In addition, it has signed Decision 578: regime to avoid double taxation and prevent tax evasion among the countries of the Andean Community (Ecuador, Colombia, Peru, Bolivia), where the principle of taxation prevails in the source country, and maintains an agreement with Argentina (applicable only for air transport).
+Ecuador maintains treaties to avoid double taxation, regarding Income Tax, with: Germany, Belarus, Belgium, Brazil, Canada, Chile, China, Korea, Spain, France, Italy, Japan, Mexico, Qatar, Romania, Russia, Singapore, Switzerland; and, Uruguay.
+In addition, it has signed Decision 578: regime to avoid double taxation and prevent tax evasion among the countries of the Andean Community (Ecuador, Colombia, Peru, Bolivia), where the principle of taxation prevails in the country of the source, and maintains an agreement with Argentina (applicable only for air transportation).

-The international conventions to avoid double taxation will be automatically applied in operations that do not exceed the 50 basic fractions taxed with a zero rate of income tax for natural persons (U \$\$ 565,500 in the year 2019); in the case of payment of dividends (when they are exempt); when the payment of costs or expenses that are not deductible for the payer is made; or when the foreigner obtains an automatic qualification of contracts that originate the payments by the Tax Administration, provided that the payer has in his possession the tax residence certificate of the beneficiary, in force at the time of payment, issued for the purpose by the competent authority of the country or jurisdiction of the foreigner, with the translation into Spanish, if applicable, and authenticated before the respective Ecuadorian Consul abroad.
+The international agreements to avoid double taxation will be automatically applied in operations that do not exceed the 50 basic fractions taxed with zero income tax rate for natural persons (U \$\$ 565,750 in 2020), when the payment of costs or expenses that are not deductible for the payer; or when the foreigner obtains an automatic classification of contracts that originate payments by the Tax Administration, provided that the payer has in his possession the beneficiary's tax residence certificate, in force at the time of payment, issued for the effect by the competent authority of the country or jurisdiction of the foreigner, with the translation into Spanish, if applicable, and authenticated before the respective Ecuadorian Consul abroad.

-In cases of automatic non-application of agreements, the payer must withhold at the source the Income Tax of 25 or 35%, as applicable (provided that there is another specific withholding percentage for payment), but the beneficiary of the income may request the refund of the tax withheld unduly from the tax administration.
+In cases of automatic non-application of agreements, the payer must withhold at the source the Income Tax of 25 or 35%, as appropriate (as long as there is no other specific withholding percentage for payment), but the beneficiary of the income You may request the refund of the tax unduly withheld from the tax administration.